Discrete two-generator subgroups of ${\rm PSL_2}$ over non-archimedean local fields: Two-generator groups acting on trees

 \section{Two-generator groups acting on trees}

 The following theorem is fundamental to our proof of \Cref{thm1}.
 It is stated in the context of $\Lambda$-trees, a wide class of metric spaces which includes $\mathbb{R}$-trees and simplicial trees; see \cite{Chis}.
 The theorem crucially relies on Klein-Maskit combination theorems given in \cite[VII]{M}, and it also generalises Lemmas 2.1 and 2.2 of \cite{KW}, which deal with cases $(3)$ and $(4)$.
+By replacing a $\Lambda$-tree $T$ by an appropriate subdivision if necessary, we may assume that every isometry of $T$ acts without inversions and is hence either elliptic or hyperbolic; see Lemma \textup{1.3} of \textup{\cite[Chapter 3]{Chis}}.